The Rock Show (Jon English album)

 The production was followed by a series of similar shows including The Rock Show More, Rock Revolution and Trilogy of Rock.
 A fifth version, The Rock Show - Oz Edition, focusing solely on Australian music from the same time period, was to have toured in late 2016 but was canceled after English died in March of that year.
+The Rock Show - Oz Edition eventually began touring in 2022, with a tribute to English included in the set list.
+The revived production was produced by English's partner of the last nine years of his life, Coralea Cameron, who said she was "determined to see it through in Jon's honour."